dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 3. Solver

-   A D-Wave resource to be used to solve your submitted problems; for example, a hybrid solver or a D-Wave 2000Q quantum computer.
+   A D-Wave resource to be used to solve your submitted problems; for example, a hybrid solver or an Advantage quantum computer.

 You can find all the above information when you log in to your D-Wave account.
 For Leap users, select the Dashboard tab; for on-premises (Qubist) users, select the